2023 Best Value Construction Engineering Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Construction Engineering Technology at Michigan State University

-Purdue University Fort Wayne did quite well in this year’s ranking of the best places for construction engineering technology students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Purdue University Fort Wayne did quite well on this year’s best value schools for construction engineering technology students working on their bachelor’s degree.
 PFW is a moderately-sized public school located in the city of Fort Wayne.

-Out-of-state tuition fees for undergraduate students at PFW are $21,265 per year.
+The average tuition and fees for an out-of-state undergraduate student at PFW are $21,265 a year.

-Full Construction Engineering Technology at Purdue University Fort Wayne Report
+Read full report on Construction Engineering Technology at Purdue University Fort Wayne

-Explore the best construction engineering technology schools for a specific state in the Great Lakes region.
+Explore the best construction engineering technology colleges for a specific state in the Great Lakes region.

 More Construction Engineering Technology Rankings in the Great Lakes Region